PrairieLearn/PrairieLearn/workspace_host/readme.md

 $ node workspace_host/interface
 ```

-4. If you are running PL natively (outside of docker), in PL's `config.json` set `"workspaceLocalhost": "http://localhost:8081/"`.
+4. If you are running PL natively (outside of docker), in PL's `config.json` set `"workspaceNativeLocalhost": "localhost"`.

 5. Run PL, either inside docker or natively.
 Navigate to `exampleCourse -> Questions -> Workspace demo` and click the `Open workspace` button.